-Social networks, such as Facebook, Twitter, YouTube offer new and exciting opportunities for The University of Texas at Tyler faculty, staff, students and alumni to share knowledge, express creativity and connect with people who have common interests.
+Social networks such as Facebook, Twitter and YouTube offer new and exciting opportunities for The University of Texas at Tyler faculty, staff, students and alumni to share knowledge, express creativity and connect with people who have common interests.

-Review the UT Tyler Social Media Policy below prior to setting up any officially recognized UT Tyler Social Media
+Review the following UT Tyler social media policies before setting up any officially recognized UT Tyler social media:

 - Unofficial social media pages using the university name and/or logo as an official university page/site are NOT allowed.
 Pages/sites may be reported to the appropriate social media site for removal.

-- Each social media account will have at least TWO responsible administrators from the sponsoring department/office/campus along with the UT Tyler Web Team (email@example.com).
+- Each social media account is to have at least 2 responsible administrators from the sponsoring department/office/campus along with the UT Tyler Web team (email@example.com) from The Office of Marketing and Communications.
 (The Office of Marketing and Communications is not responsible for maintaining your page, but will offer support and ensure continuity through any turnover in university personnel.)

 - For example: firstname.lastname@example.org is appropriate. email@example.com is NOT appropriate.

-- Each officially-approved account must include a disclaimer statement regarding content and opinions contained on the site.
-The UT Tyler Facebook policy must be linked from all officially-approved accounts.
-The policy can be added to the "About" section as seen here: https://www.facebook.com/go2uttyler/info
+- Each officially approved account should include a disclaimer statement regarding content and opinions contained on the site.
+The UT Tyler Facebook policy should be linked from all officially approved accounts.
+The policy link can be added to the "About" section as seen here: https://www.facebook.com/go2uttyler/info

-- UT Tyler logos and/or visual identity cannot be used on personal or department social media without university permission from Marketing and Communications.To obtain permission and for specific guidelines for using the UT Tyler logo and visual identity on departmental or other social media, contact the Office of Marketing and Communications Web Team.
+- UT Tyler logos and/or visual identity may not be used on personal or department social media without university permission from The Office of Marketing and Communications.To obtain permission and for specific guidelines for using the UT Tyler logo and visual identity on departmental or other social media, contact the UT Tyler Web team.

-- Social media users acting on the behalf of the university must adhere to all UT Tyler policies and procedures including:
+- Social media users acting on the behalf of the university should adhere to all UT Tyler policies and procedures including:

-www.uttyler.edu, as well as UT Tyler’s main social media accounts may choose to post university related social media content generated by faculty, staff and/or students.
-UT Tyler’s main social media accounts can be accessed through the UT Tyler Home Page and include:
+UT Tyler's www.uttyler.edu and main social media accounts may choose to post university-related social media content generated by faculty, staff and/or students.
+UT Tyler’s main social media accounts can be accessed through the UT Tyler home page and include:

 Which Social Media Account Should I Set Up?